syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Text-Extraction.md

 ' Extract text from existing PDF document pages

-For Each lpage As PdfLoadedPage In loadedPages
+For Each loadedPage As PdfLoadedPage In loadedPages

-extractedText &= lpage.ExtractText()
+extractedText &= loadedPage.ExtractText()

-Next lpage
+Next loadedPage

 ' Close the document.